Skip to main content

 • Can be highly sustainable long-term due to reduced feelings of deprivation and restriction.

-• Empowers individuals to make informed food choices based on nutritional composition.
+• Supports individuals to make informed food choices based on nutritional composition.

 Cons